 A year long creative cohort exploring folklore and myths of flowers and plants as they relate to death, grief, and shapeshifting.
-This class particularly focuses on Greek myth and European folklore.
+This class primarily focuses on Greek myth and European folklore.
 Participants will explore their own process of shapeshifting and story-telling in grief and relationship with plants, creating and sharing creative writing and art inspired by the plants we meet and themes we explore each month.

 Upcoming Course Dates